oryxel1/Boar/README.md

 ## Features
 - A packet managing system for GeyserMC
-- An uncompleted prediction engine that only works on normal/elytra movement (with around 1.0E-8 accuracy).
+- An uncompleted prediction engine that only works on normal/elytra/water/lava movement (with around 1.0E-5 accuracy).
 - 1:1 recreation of player world server-sided that accounted for lag (no placing support yet).
-- A smooth rewind setback system that is the same as server-auth-with-rewind
+- A smooth rewind setback system that is the same as server-auth-with-rewind (even if it falses it will be hard to notice cuz it is pretty smooth lol).

 ## Problems
 - A lot of movement differences is not implemented.